Biomagnetism for Fibromyalgia

 Why do people with fibromyalgia try biomagnetism?

-Some people living with fibromyalgia look for gentle, non-invasive ways to feel more supported alongside their medical treatment.
-They may explore biomagnetism sessions in addition to medications, physical therapy, stress management, sleep hygiene, and other strategies recommended by their healthcare team.
+Some people with fibromyalgia look for gentle, non-invasive support alongside medical treatment.
+They may explore biomagnetism in addition to medication, physical therapy, stress management, sleep hygiene, and other care from their healthcare team.

 Should I stop my fibromyalgia medications if I try biomagnetism?